Skip to Main Content Skip to Footer Content

 1. Make a cleaning solution.
 Mix ¼ cup dish detergent or vinegar and ½ gallon of warm water.

-1. Wash the screens.
-Using a sponge or dishcloth and your cleaning solution, gently wash the screen.
+3. Wash the window screens.
+Using a sponge or dishcloth and your cleaning solution, gently wash the window screen.
 Make sure not to use too much pressure.
-If you’re not careful, your screen can stretch out and easily become susceptible to further damage.
+If you're not careful, your screen can stretch out and easily become susceptible to further damage.

 Related Topic: How to Fix a Storm Door Retractable Screen

-If you have screens that aren’t removable, or you simply prefer not to take them out to clean, there are other options than the soapy bath:
+If you have screens that aren't removable, or you simply prefer not to take them out to clean, there are other options than the soapy bath.
+Below we highlight ways we recommend cleaning screens without removing them.

 • Vacuum: Run a vacuum with the soft bristle attachment along your screens to clear away the dust.